Today In History logo TIH

 The bell cracked on its very first test ring.
 Engineers had cast the largest bell ever made in Britain—13.7 tons of bronze—and it split like cheap pottery when the hammer hit.
 They patched it, lightened the hammer, and tried again.
 The crack gave Big Ben its distinctive tone, slightly off-key, which millions would come to recognize as the exact sound of London.
 The tower itself stood 316 feet tall, its four clock faces each spanning 23 feet across.
 Every quarter-hour since 1859, precision born from failure.

-Grant's Army of the Potomac began probing Lee's entrenched positions at Cold Harbor, opening a twelve-day confrontation that would produce one of the war's most lopsided Union defeats.
-On June 3, a frontal assault cost 7,000 Union casualties in under an hour, a slaughter Grant later called the only attack he wished he had never ordered.
+Grant's Army of the Potomac began probing Lee's entrenched positions at Cold Harbor, opening a twelve-day confrontation east of Richmond.
+On June 3, Grant ordered a frontal assault against deeply fortified Confederate lines that cost approximately 7,000 Union casualties in under an hour, one of the war's most lopsided disasters.
+Grant later called it the only attack he wished he had never ordered.
+The carnage convinced him to abandon direct assaults and shift to the siege approach that eventually took Petersburg.

 The railroad heir didn't keep the old showman's name on the building for even a year.
 William Henry Vanderbilt bought Gilmore's Garden in 1879 and immediately renamed it after the park where it sat—Madison Square, at 26th and Madison Avenue.
 The arena hosted boxing matches, circuses, and flower shows under its new name.
 P.T.
 Barnum staged spectacles there.
 Stanford White would later design a second version with a tower that dominated the skyline.
 But the name stuck through four buildings across 145 years, even after the Garden moved miles away from Madison Square itself.